chesslablab/.github/profile/README.md

 - It is an open source site.
 - It does not store cookies in the users' browsers.
 - It does not collect information from users.
-- It is not linked to parasocial media profiles run by Big Tech.
+- It does not link to parasocial media profiles run by Big Tech.

 ### Node List